Stefan George: Death in exile

 On 25 July 1933 George travelled to Wasserburg on Lake Constance, where he remained for four weeks.
 He was joined there at various times by Frank Mehnert, Berthold von Stauffenberg, Claus von Stauffenberg, and other younger members of the George-Kreis.

 On 24 August 1933 George took a ferry across the lake to Heiden, Switzerland.
 Although George had chosen to make the journey to escape the humid lakeside air and had spent the previous two winters at Minusio, George later said, in an example of his "mild political humor", that in the middle of the lake he began to breathe far more easily.

-Berthold von Stauffenberg arrived at Minusio on 27 September 1933, shortly after the attending the wedding at Bamberg of his brother Claus to Baroness Nina von Lerchenfeld, and found George feeling very weak and devoid of appetite.
+Berthold von Stauffenberg arrived at Minusio on 27 September 1933, shortly after having attended the wedding at Bamberg of his brother Claus to Baroness Nina von Lerchenfeld, and found George feeling very weak and devoid of appetite.

 That same month, however, George declared that both his way of life and his friendships were sufficient proof of his tolerance and indifference to all religions.

 In November 1933, Frank Mehnert spread the news that George's medical condition was very grave.
 Mehnert, Robert Boehringer, Walter Kempner, and Clotilde Schlayer took turns keeping vigil at his hospital bedside.
 When Karl Josef Partsch, Albrecht von Blumenthal, Walter Anton, Ludwig Thormaehlen, and the three Stauffenberg brothers also arrived, they were allowed a brief glimpse of George in his darkened room; but the poet was not aware of their presence.

 George died at Minusio on 4 December 1933.
 Although Berthold von Stauffenberg, Thormaehlen, Anton, Blumenthal, and others wished to return his body to Germany for burial, Boehringer, as the poet's heir, overruled them by quoting George's own words: "A man should be buried where he dies."
 In response, the George-Kreis decided to inter him locally.
 Claus von Stauffenberg organized the wake in accordance with the customs of the Italian-speaking Canton of Ticino and the George-Kreis kept constant vigil at the Minusio cemetery chapel until the morning of 6 December 1933.